TechIns-Software/jsUtils/README.md

 ## @techins/jsutils/modal

-This file contains a single function named `submitFormUponModalUsingAjax` that one bootstraps the submission of a form that resides indide a modal for example:
+This file contains a single function named `submitFormUponModalUsingAjax` that one bootstraps the submission of a form that resides inside a modal for example:

 ```

+<button role="button" onclick="showmodal(this)">Show Modal</button>

 <div class="modal fade" id="someId" tabindex="-1" aria-labelledby="myModal" aria-hidden="true">
     <div class="modal-dialog">
         <div class="modal-content">